 Phishing is commonly associated with spam emails, but it is not the only method of phishing as the PayPal text phishing scam below shows.
 Phishers use various methods to obtain sensitive information and phishing threats could arrive by email, text message, instant messenger services, and scams can be conducted over the phone.

-Phishing is arguably the biggest cyber threat faced by businesses and consumers and can result in a malware infection, the encryption of files via ransomware, an email account being compromised, or the theft of sensitive data such as credit/debit card numbers or bank account information.
+Phishing is arguably the biggest cyber threat faced by businesses and consumers and can result in a malware infection, the encryption of files via ransomware, theft of sensitive data such as credit/debit card numbers or bank account information, or the email account could be used for sending spam and phishing emails and for malware distribution.
 A successful phishing attack could prove incredibly costly as bank accounts could easily be emptied.
 For businesses, malware infections can be catastrophic and billions are lost to business email compromise phishing scams each year.

 There are approximately 200 million PayPal users, which makes the online payment service particularly attractive for phishers.
 PayPal is one of the world’s most commonly spoofed brands.
 If the brand is spoofed, there is a relatively high probability that the phishing email or text message will be received by a person who has a PayPal account.
 Further, PayPal accounts usually contain money and they are linked to a bank account and/or credit card.
 Gaining access to PayPal credentials can see the account and linked bank account emptied.

 Phishers use a variety of social engineering techniques to fool end users into installing malware or disclosing their login credentials and other sensitive information.
 Spam email may be the main method of attack, although the use of text (SMS) messages – often referred to as SMiShing – is growing.
-This method of phishing can prove more successful for the attackers.
-The PayPal text phishing scam below is much harder to identify as malicious than many of the PayPal email phishing scams that have been detected in recent weeks.
+This method of phishing can prove more successful for attackers.
+The PayPal text message phishing scam below is much harder to identify as malicious than many of the PayPal email phishing scams that have been detected in recent weeks.

 Beware of this Credible PayPal Text Phishing Scam